chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 ![alt text](https://github.com/chelseaisaac/AI-ML-projects/blob/main/Scalable%20Deep%20Learning%20Model%20on%20AWS%20Cloud/Using%20the%20tuned%20BERT%20model.png?raw=true)

 **Prerequisite:**
 - You wil need to request a vCPU quota increase in your AWS account in your region.
 Your limit usually starts at 0 and you need a least 4 to use a GPU-enabled EC2 instance.
-I requested 8 vPCUs.
+I requested 24 vPCUs.
 - Create a Docker Hub account

 # 1. AWS Cloud Setup

-The first thing we have to do is **launch a GPU-enabled EC2 instance on AWS**.
+The first thing we have to do is **launch a GPU-enabled EC2 instance on AWS** for our build environment.
 I went with an AWS EC2 AMI with GPU support, Deep Learning AMI (Ubuntu) with instance type 'g4dn.xlarge'.
 Make sure to set the storage size to at least 50 GB.
 I went with 150 GB.

 Once our instance is created, let's connect to it via SSH.
 We'll need to verify the CUDA and NVIDIA GPU drivers are installed.